 If dangerous climate change is to be averted, greenhouse gas emissions must be cut.
 Alternatives to fossil fuels have a major role to play.
-But alternative energy sources can create problems of their own-nuclear power plants generate dangerous radioactive wastes, and poorly located (even without taking into account the weed potential of biofuels).
-Australia should not try to solve one problem by worsening another.
-This is particularly so when the potential of many biofuels to mitigate climate change is small at best.

-windfarms kill birds and bats.
-Ecologist David Ehrenfield has described such problems as 'friendly fire'.
+But alternative energy sources can create problems of their own-nuclear power plants generate dangerous radioactive wastes, and poorly located windfarms kill birds and bats.
+Ecologist David Ehrenfield has described such problems as 'friendly fire'.1